wardi/wardi.github.io/_posts/2022-03-11-video-encoding.md

 ---
-layout: page
+layout: post
 title: Video Encoding at 5 bytes/frame
-permalink: /video-encoding/
+categories: [Python]
 image: /images/encoder-files.png
-categories: [Python]
 description:
   We encode a full 3m39s video into 32KB using Python.
   Our playback hardware has no CPU so video “compression” is limited to the features of its LCD display.
   We create an illusion of a full bitmap display by carefully juggling 8 CGRAM characters across the 8 x 4 video area.
+excerpt_separator: <!--more-->
 ---

 [![Bad Apple on 32K EEPROM](/images/arms-wide.jpg)